 Access does not imply a right of way.
 Anglers should ensure that, they have the necessary permission to enter or cross private lands.
 Where possible anglers should walk along the river bank.

-Anglers should ensure that gates are closed and that fences are not broken or damaged.
-Care should be taken with crops and livestock.
-Litter must not be discarded and no fires are allowed.
-Vehicles should be parked in designated areas and in such a manner that they do not cause obstruction.
+Closed gates and ensure that fences are not broken or damaged.
+Take care with crops and livestock.
+Do not discard litter or light fires.
+Park vehicles in designated areas and in such a manner that they do not cause obstruction.
 Please follow the principles of Leave No Trace when fishing.